Create custom Linux Commands

 Add Path to ‘sudo’ Location

-There is another location file we have to modify if we want to execute our Shell Scripts with sudo
+There is another location file we have to modify if we want to execute our shell scripts with sudo

 permissions.